-This philosophy has been coined in 2001, famously known as the Agile Manifesto.
+The Agile approach was officially set forward through the Agile Мanifesto.
 The Manifesto represents 4 core values and 12 principles, which today are the building blocks for the Agile way of managing projects.
 Initially built out of necessity to deliver value in the software development industry, different aspects of Agile now find a place in virtually every domain.

 “Why Agile” is not a one-sentence explanation.
 Agile must be well-understood and vastly welcomed on all levels within your organization.